Lifetime and Guaranteed Annuities

 The definition of an annuity guarantee period is a period of time in which you will receive guaranteed annuity payments.
 This pension annuity guarantee period will protect your money from being taken by the provider if you die soon after you set up your annuity.
 It ensures that your family or loved ones will continue to benefit from payments throughout the entire guarantee period of the annuity.

-What are the pros and cons of lifetime and guaranteed annuities?
+What are the pros of lifetime and guaranteed annuities?

 - A lifetime income: guaranteed periodic payments for the rest of your life.